Save up to 80% on brand & generic medications.

 You should not use cholestyramine if you are allergic to it, or if you have:

-- a blockage in your digestive tract (stomach or intestines).
+- a blockage in your biliary tract.

 - chronic constipation;